 top of page

-This continues a theme from earlier posts at Peek Practice: pain is an output of the nervous system, not a read-out of damage, and some nervous systems are more prone to generating it.
-Migraine is the clearest window into that idea.
+This post continues a theme from previous articles at Peek Practice: pain is an output of the nervous system, not merely a reflection of damage.
+Some nervous systems are more prone to generating pain, and migraine serves as a clear example of this concept.

 Sensory Overwhelm

-This so called regulation or Inhibition of incoming signals is an active job.
-The nervous system does real work to quieten signals it has judged unimportant - the technical word for that work is inhibition.
-A well-regulated system inhibits well: you do not feel your clothing against your skin, hear the hum of the room, or notice your own digestion, because the system maintains a lid on the things that aren’t important.
-However, when inhibition is weak, that so called irrelevant information “escapes” – allowing extra noise to activate areas of the brain that then may warrant attention regardless of their importance.
+The regulation or inhibition of incoming signals is an active process.
+The nervous system works to quiet signals deemed unimportant.
+This process is referred to as inhibition.
+A well-regulated system inhibits effectively: you do not feel your clothing against your skin, hear the hum of the room, or notice your own digestion.
+However, when inhibition weakens, irrelevant information may "escape," activating brain areas that may warrant attention, regardless of their actual importance.

 Migraine Is a Problem of Weak Inhibition

-Migraine is an inherited tendency for the brain to lose control of its inputs.
-The migraine nervous system is hyper-responsive to light, sound, smell, and mechanical inputs – is slower to settle when the same signal repeats - it does not adapt to stimuli the way an ordinary system does.
-Critically, these features are present between attacks, not only during them.
-The migraine nervous system does not fully reset; it idles closer to the edge, with less inhibition in reserve.
+Migraine represents an inherited tendency for the brain to lose control over its inputs.
+The migraine nervous system is hyper-responsive to light, sound, smell, and mechanical inputs.
+It is slower to settle when the same signal repeats and does not adapt to stimuli like a typical system.
+Importantly, these characteristics persist even between attacks.
+The migraine nervous system does not fully reset; it remains closer to the edge, with less inhibition available.

-Seen this way, a migraine attack is the system tipping over a threshold it was already sitting near.
-The triggers people recognise - a bright screen, a strong smell, a missed meal, a poor night's sleep, a barometric shift - are not causes so much as the last push to a system with little margin to spare.
-This is why migraine behaves as a disorder of sensory processing rather than a problem confined to the head.
+From this perspective, a migraine attack signifies the system tipping over a threshold it has been hovering near.
+Recognizable triggers—such as bright screens, strong smells, missed meals, poor sleep, or barometric shifts—are not causes but rather the final push for a system with little margin to spare.
+This understanding positions migraine as a disorder of sensory processing, rather than a problem confined to the head.

 The Body's Inner Signals Count Too

-Migraine is not only about the world outside.
-It is also about how the system reads the body.
-Nausea, a sensitive gut, light-headedness, and a wave of autonomic symptoms are part of the same event - the inner stream of information left un-quietened and over-reacted to.
-Contemporary thinking frames part of migraine as a problem of interoceptive prediction: the nervous system continually forecasts what the body is about to do, and in migraine those forecasts and the responses to them run awry.
+Migraine is not solely about external stimuli.
+It also involves how the nervous system interprets internal signals.
+Symptoms like nausea, a sensitive gut, light-headedness, and various autonomic symptoms are part of the same event—indicating that the inner stream of information is left unregulated and overreacted to.
+Contemporary research frames part of migraine as a problem of interoceptive prediction.
+The nervous system continuously forecasts what the body is about to do, but in migraine, these forecasts and the responses to them can become distorted.

-Interestingly, recent work suggests the raw signal itself is not necessarily louder - interoceptive accuracy can be broadly normal - but the interpretation of it, and the behavioural response to it, is altered.
-The volume is not the problem so much as the failure to turn it down.
-This helps explain why migraine so often keeps company with irritable bowel, dizziness, and autonomic symptoms: they are not separate coincidences, but the same weak inhibition showing up in the body's internal world.
-When the balance system is drawn in, the picture may present as a vestibular migraine or an expression of inner ear pressure changes as may be the case in Meniere’s disease - one reason a vestibular migraine expert may looks at the whole sensory system, not the inner ear alone.
+Interestingly, recent studies suggest that the raw signal itself may not be louder; interoceptive accuracy can be broadly normal.
+However, the interpretation of these signals and the behavioral responses to them are altered.
+The issue lies not in the volume of the signals but in the failure to modulate them.
+This explains why migraine frequently coexists with conditions like irritable bowel syndrome, dizziness, and autonomic symptoms.
+These are not separate coincidences but rather manifestations of the same weak inhibition within the body's internal environment.
+When the balance system is involved, the presentation may resemble vestibular migraine or changes in inner ear pressure, as seen in Menière’s disease.
+This is why a vestibular migraine expert may consider the entire sensory system rather than focusing solely on the inner ear.

 Why Migraine Permeates a Whole Life

-Migraine is ranked among the most disabling conditions worldwide, and second among neurological disorders.
-That ranking is not built on the hours of an attack alone.
-According to the breadth of the literature, migraine co-occurs with insomnia, anxiety, depression, and gut disorders at roughly three times the background rate, and the more frequent the attacks, the more these companions cluster.
+Migraine ranks among the most disabling conditions globally and is the second most common neurological disorder.
+This ranking is not solely based on the duration of an attack.
+Literature indicates that migraine often co-occurs with insomnia, anxiety, depression, and gut disorders at approximately three times the background rate.
+The more frequent the attacks, the more these associated conditions cluster together.

-The part that “just a headache” misses is the life lived between attacks: the anticipation of the next one, the cognitive fog, the careful management of ordinary environments most people never think about.
-A supermarket aisle, an open-plan office, a fluorescent-lit waiting room is not neutral for a nervous system that cannot quieten its inputs.
-The condition shapes work, sleep, mood, and relationships long after the pain has gone.
-Treating only the attack, and ignoring the system that produces it, addresses the smallest part of the burden.
+The aspect that the phrase "just a headache" overlooks is the life experienced between attacks.
+This includes the anticipation of the next episode, cognitive fog, and the careful management of everyday environments that most people take for granted.
+A supermarket aisle, an open-plan office, or a fluorescent-lit waiting room can be overwhelming for a nervous system unable to quieten its inputs.
+Migraine shapes work, sleep, mood, and relationships long after the pain has subsided.
+Treating only the attack while neglecting the underlying system that produces it addresses only a fraction of the burden.

 ADHD and the Same Regulatory Theme

-ADHD is, at its core, a difficulty with regulation - holding back what is irrelevant, steadying a response among competing demands, restraining an impulse before it runs.
-That is the same regulatory signature seen in migraine, expressed in a different domain.
-The literature shows the two cluster together: migraine is around three times more common in children with ADHD, and notably in their mothers as well, and adults with ADHD show altered pain responses that partially normalise with stimulant medication.
+ADHD fundamentally involves difficulties with regulation—holding back irrelevant information, managing responses amid competing demands, and restraining impulses before they escalate.
+This regulatory challenge mirrors the issues seen in migraine, albeit expressed in a different context.
+Research indicates a significant overlap between the two conditions: migraine is approximately three times more common in children with ADHD and their mothers.
+Adults with ADHD also exhibit altered pain responses that may partially normalise with stimulant medication.

-One could infer a shared theme running beneath these conditions - a nervous system that inhibits and regulates incoming information less efficiently, whether that information is a sensory signal, a body signal, or a stream of thought.
-This is not to collapse distinct diagnoses into one, nor to suggest that everyone with migraine has ADHD or the reverse.
-It is to notice the regulatory thread, because that thread is what shapes a sensible assessment and a sensible plan.
+This suggests a shared theme underlying both conditions—a nervous system that inhibits and regulates incoming information less efficiently, whether that information is sensory, bodily, or cognitive.
+It is essential to recognise that this does not mean merging distinct diagnoses into one or suggesting that everyone with migraine has ADHD or vice versa.
+Rather, it highlights the regulatory thread that informs a sensible assessment and treatment plan.

 The Quieter Members of the Family

-Full blown Migraine could be considered one of the more obvious expressions of the sensitivity spectrum.
-Chronic tension-type headache (CTTHA), and recurrent neck and back and body pain are often less obvious signs of a system primed to be more responsive - expressions of a nervous system with a weaker off-switch, generating pain at a lower threshold of input than the tissue state alone would warrant i.e. mechanical stimuli from every day loading and bending are interpreted as damage or threat with the consequence being a life of more pain.
-The International Association for the Study of Pain now groups conditions of this kind under the term nociplastic pain, and clinicians increasingly speak of chronic overlapping pain conditions to capture how often they appear together in the same person.
+Full-blown migraine can be viewed as one of the more evident expressions of the sensitivity spectrum.
+Chronic tension-type headache (CTTHA), recurrent neck and back pain, and body pain often represent less obvious signs of a system that is more responsive.
+These conditions reflect a nervous system with a weaker off-switch, generating pain at a lower input threshold than the tissue state alone would warrant.
+For instance, mechanical stimuli from everyday activities may be interpreted as damage or threat, resulting in a life filled with more pain.
+The International Association for the Study of Pain now categorises such conditions under nociplastic pain.
+Clinicians increasingly refer to chronic overlapping pain conditions to capture how frequently these issues appear together in the same individual.

-The person with migraine, recurrent neck pain, a sensitive gut, and broken sleep is likely of this disposition, rather than a person with separate conditions.
+A person experiencing migraine, recurrent neck pain, a sensitive gut, and disrupted sleep likely shares this predisposition, rather than being classified as having separate conditions.

 What This Means When We Assess You

-The useful question to start is not only where the pain is.
-But why is this nervous system shaping this persons behaviour in such a manner.
+The essential question to start with is not just where the pain is located, but why this nervous system is shaping this person's behavior in such a manner.

 FAQs